Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 A CXL switch is a device capable of routing any CXL (and by extension, PCIe) protocol between an upstream, downstream, or peer devices.
-Many devices, such as Multi-Logical Devices, imply the presence of switching in some manner.
+Many devices, such as Multi-Logical Devices, imply the woke presence of switching in some manner.

 Logical Devices and Heads
 -------------------------